ibmw/allocine-dataset-scraper/README.md

 - `number_of_spec_rating`: Number of users ratings
 - `summary` : Short summary of the movie in french

+> **Note** : You could [download](https://www.olivier-maillot.fr/wp-content/uploads/2021/10/allocine_movies.csv) data scraped in October 2021 to avoid re-scrape all the data.

 ## Getting Start
 ### Installation
 #### Install as a Python Library